The first time I made these, I vowed never to do it again.

-What a complete disaster.
 Sticky, clumpy, and time-consuming.
 That’s all I have to say.
-When a recipe is this frustrating, a second attempt rarely comes to fruition as my patience is that of a toddler’s these days.
-I can be quite stubborn too (hmm…also like a toddler) so I obviously had to make them again.
+When a recipe is this frustrating, a second attempt rarely comes to fruition as my patience can be that of a toddler.
+I can be quite stubborn too (hmm… also like a toddler) so I obviously had to make them again.
 Here’s how to do it, the easy way:

 Start 1 day in advance.
 The berries need to steep in a warm sugar syrup to make them less sour.
 Soak overnight, like so…

 Drain in a colander and reserve the liquid.
 The leftover syrup can be used to sweeten cocktails.
 Don’t throw it away!